 Is there gluten free liquor and liqueur?
 Yes!
 Liquors like rum (made from sugar cane), tequila (made from the agave plant) and brandy (distilled wine) are not made with gluten, so they are safe for celiacs and others with gluten sensitivity.

-Distilled alcohol choices made only from gluten free grains like corn or potato also exist, for those with wheat or barley allergy or those who wish to drink naturally gluten free liquor.
+Distilled alcohol choices made only from gluten free grains like corn or potato also exist, for those with wheat or barley allergy or those who choose to drink naturally gluten free liquor.

 Are Hard Ciders and Malt Beverages Gluten Free?